 - Dick & Dom in da Bungalow did this on their final episode.
 They launched into a huge song and dance number about how the show was "Good clean family fun from the BBC" (It was the most complained about kids show the BBC aired), how it had a constant weekly spot on Points of View, how members of the Houses of Parliament had complained about the show and how it was funded by your parents licence fee.
 Before having the largest slime-fest ever on the show.
 Then after the credits, the show was revealed to be dream by the then head of the BBC, before the two hosts woke up in his bed laughing manically.
 See it here

 - Also, just after the Houses of Parliament incident, the BBC asked them to be "more educational".
 They responded the next week by adding a teacher in the background during the game segments, who wasn't mic'd up, only being able to here him through the hosts microphones, (such games included: Euugghhhh...
-Yum Yum in which mushy peas and custard were thrown at kids to catch and Make Dick Sick, in which the objective was to make the host throw up) and replace the cartoons Pinky and the Brain and Fairly OddParents with episodes of Arthur, (Which at the end of the show they destroyed the tape).
+Yum Yum in which mushy peas and custard were thrown at kids to catch and Make Dick Sick, in which the objective was to make the host throw up) and replace the cartoons Pinky and the Brain and Fairly OddParents with episodes of Arthur... which at the end of the show they destroyed the tape (which was a bad idea knowing that Arthur is a Sacred Cow to many Americans who grew up without cable).

 - In the Black Mirror episode "USS Callister", Robert Daly takes a hit at Netflix and the show's move to the platform, by saying he has the VHS, DVD, and Blu-Ray versions of his favourite TV show and snarks that it doesn't matter since "everything's on Netflix now".
 Although the effect of this trope is diminished since he's supposed to be a jerk.